Serious Medical Marijuana Conditions

 For the medical licensee seeking a medical marijuana card, the significance of these medical conditions cannot be understated.
 A Pennsylvania medical licensee (nurse, doctor, dentist, and all others) will have to suffer from a serious medical condition.
 A referring medical marijuana practitioner will have to certify the professional licensee’s serious medical condition necessitates marijuana for therapeutic or treatment reasons.
-The practitioner will have to perform a completed and full assessment of the patient’s medical history and current medical condition, including an in-person consultation with the patient.
+The practitioner will have to perform a full assessment of the patient’s medical history and current medical condition, including an in-person consultation with the patient.
 Reviewing the prescription drug monitoring history of that patient/licensee will also be necessary.

 The burden of proof in disciplinary cases involving drugs or alcohol is whether the licensee suffers “from a drug or alcohol addiction or impairment or a medical condition that renders them incapable safely practicing.”
 If a medical licensee’s MM practitioner suggests to the Department of Health the licensee is medically disabled to a degree that requires the therapeutic use of medical marijuana, a medical record has been generated stating the licensee is almost medical disability from practicing their profession.
 The medical impairment burden, it could be argued, has been met.

 Conversely, if the medical licensee is prescribed medical marijuana (but not disabled), the use of medical grade marijuana renders the licensee under the influence of drugs or alcohol to such an extent that renders them incapable of safely practicing.
 This logical reasoning jump — using marijuana automatically renders one unsafe to practice — is found in other provisions of Pennsylvania law.
 Those include the Drug act and Pennsylvania’s DUI statute.